akofman/cordova-plugin-permissionScope/README.md

 ## Methods

 ## `PermissionScope.init(config, success, error)`
-Inits and customizes the permission dialog and all the alerts.
+Inits and customizes the permissions dialog and all the alerts.

 The following properties are available: